-Samuel Thomas is a senior advisor to RAP’s Europe team.
-He has 12 years of experience working in the energy and climate fields and 20 years as a public policy analyst.
+Sam is a senior advisor to RAP’s Europe team.
+He has 25 years of experience working as a public policy analyst, the last 17 in the energy and climate fields.

 Earlier, as deputy director and head of climate change economics in the U.K. government’s Department of Energy and Climate Change, he led the analytical work underpinning the U.K.’s Low Carbon Transition Plan, energy efficiency and fuel poverty strategies, and a wide range of climate and energy efficiency policies.

 Alongside his work for RAP, Sam is Head of Secretariat for the User-Centred Energy Systems Technology Collaboration Programme by the IEA.

 Sam holds a bachelor’s degree in economics and history from the University of the West of England as well as a master’s in economics from the University of London’s Birkbeck College.

 How Samuel Thomas is Energizing Change

 Esprit olympique : remporter le défi français des pompes à chaleur

 Comme dans de nombreux autres pays européens, les bâtiments français dépendent encore fortement des combustibles fossiles pour… Read More +

 Olympic mindset: Making France a heat pump leader